vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Credential Offer

 * The Grant Types `authorization_code` and `urn:ietf:params:oauth:grant-type:pre-authorized_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
 * For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired credential type.
-The wallet MUST use that value in the `scope` Authorization parameter.
+The Wallet MUST use that value in the `scope` Authorization parameter.
 For Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, the pre-authorized code is used by the issuer to identify the credential type(s).
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
-Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
+Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
 However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libraries and on top of existing implementations than the pre-authorized code Grant Type.